MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification-update-contacts.md

 1. To make changes, see [Manage deduplication rules](#manage-deduplication-rules) or [Manage match rules](#manage-match-rules).

-1. Run the match process again or [run updates to the customer profile](#run-updates-to-the-unified-customer-profile).
+1. Run the match process again or [run updates to the contact profile](#run-updates-to-the-unified-contact-profile).

-## Run updates to the unified customer profile
+## Run updates to the unified contact profile

-To update the unified customer profile entity without impacting dependencies (such as enrichments, segments, or measures), select **Unify customer profiles**.
+To update the unified contact profile entity without impacting dependencies (such as enrichments, segments, or measures), select **Unify profiles**.
 Dependent processes are not run, but will be refreshed as [defined in the refresh schedule](system.md#schedule-tab).

-To update the unified profile and all dependencies, select **Unify customer profiles and dependencies**.
+To update the unified profile and all dependencies, select **Unify profiles and dependencies**.
 All processes are rerun automatically.
-After all downstream processes have completed, the customer profiles reflect any changes you made.
+After all downstream processes have completed, the contact profiles reflect any changes you made.

 [!INCLUDE [m3-task-details-include](../includes/m3-task-details.md)]